dmsloan/Boards/README.md

 Finally, if you're sure no one else had the issue, it's probably you.

 ## ARDUINO NANO
-Board name ARDUINO NANO atmega328.<br/>
+Board name ARDUINO NANO atmega328.
+For PlatformIO use "nanoatmega328" for the board type.<br/>
 <ul>
 </ul>

 ![Pin Functions](docs/arduino-nano-pinout.png)
 ## esp32-devkitC-v4
-Board name esp32-devkitC v4.<br/>
+Board name esp32-devkitC v4.
+For PlatformIO use "esp32dev" for the board type.<br/>
 <ul>
 </ul>

 ![Pin Functions](docs/esp32-devkitC-v4-pinout.png)

 ## WEMOS LOLIN32
-Board name WEMOS LOLIN32.<br/>
+Board name WEMOS LOLIN32.
+For PlatformIO use "lolin32" for the board type.<br/>
 <ul>
     <li>OLED Connections:</li>
         <li>CLOCK 4</li>